lemlac/mulem/docs/reference.md

 divide(5.0, 2.0)   -- Result: 2.5
 ```

 The parameters and return types can be inferred.
 Functions can have multiple lines by adding a line break after the `=` sign.
-The last expression evalued is the implied return.
+The last expression evaluated is the implied return.

 ```mulem
 isThirteen(x) =